The missing institution of the Internet

 #Property Rights and Markets as Social Technologies

-People invest when they believe they will keep what they earn.
-Property rights give that assurance by specifying who owns what, who can use it, and who is excluded.
-Markets sit on top of these rights and coordinate production through prices.
-None of this is natural.
-It is all engineered through law and political settlement.
+People invest when they believe they can keep what they build.
+Property rights give that assurance by saying who owns what, who can use it, and who can be excluded.
+Markets sit on top of those rights.
+Prices only work because there is some legal and social machinery underneath them.

 #The Missing Architecture of Digital Ownership